A localized consensus-based sampling algorithm: Numerical results

-We solve this inverse problem with random-walk MCMC (as a reference solution) and localized CBS.
-We use $N=400$ timesteps of length $\dt=0.03$,~${J=1000}$ particles, and a large initial covariance $\Sigma_0 = 9I$ (similarly to~\cite{carrilloConsensusbasedSampling2022}).
-Since $\Gamma$ is small, we expect the posterior to be close to Gaussian, which is also confirmed by the MCMC reference solution.
-Hence, we choose moderate parameters $(\beta, \kappa) = (3, 0.2)$. \Cref{fig:num:darcy:fig} compares the MCMC samples to the localized CBS samples.
+Since the resulting posterior is unknown, we need to compute a sensible reference solution.
+For this, we use random-walk MCMC: we run 32 chains of $10^5$ steps each, of which the first quarter is discarded as burn-in.
+For localized CBS, we tuned parameters to obtain good results for $d=8$: we use $N=400$ timesteps of length $\dt=0.03$,~${J=1000}$ particles, a large initial covariance $\Sigma_0 = 9I$ (similarly to~\cite{carrilloConsensusbasedSampling2022}), parameters $(\beta, \kappa) = (3, 0.2)$, and our default preconditioner $\mathcal C(\rho_t)$.

+We then test whether these parameters can be scaled up to higher dimensions. \Cref{fig:num:darcy:fig} compares the reference samples to the localized CBS samples.
 It shows the marginalized distributions for the first 8 modes, for the number of dimensions $d\in\{8,16,32\}$.
-The modes are successfully located for all $d$ values.
-For each $d$, the MCMC modes are recovered accurately by localized CBS.
-When $d=8$ or $d=16$, the uncertainty around the mode is captured well; when $d=32$, it is slightly overestimated.
+The modes are successfully located for each $d$.
+When $d\in\{8,16\}$, the uncertainty around the mode is captured well; when $d=32$, it is slightly overestimated.
+This matches the argument in \cref{rem:comput:scale} that scaling localized CBS to high dimensions may prove difficult, although further research is needed.

+For comparison, we conduct the same experiment with polarized CBS\footnote{Localized ALDI diverges with this initial distribution.}, using $J=1000$ particles over $N=400$ timesteps of length $\dt=0.02$.
+We chose the parameters $D=I$ and $\lambda=0.25$ to work well for $d=8$.
+The results, shown in \cref{fig:num:darcy:fig} as well, display a similar trend as for localized CBS (but more pronounced): in higher dimensions, these parameters no longer succeed in capturing the target distribution.
+Increasing the number of particles with the dimension may help, but becomes intractable quickly as $d$ increases.
+As for localized CBS, further research is needed to determine whether polarized CBS can be scaled up efficiently to higher dimensions.